Lyme Disease Treatment: Kicking the Tick to the Curb

 Duration of Treatment:

-The duration of antibiotic treatment can vary but typically ranges from 10 to 21 days, depending on the severity of the infection and the patient’s overall health.
-It’s crucial to complete the entire course of antibiotics as prescribed by a healthcare provider to ensure the infection is fully eradicated.
+The length of antibiotic use can vary, usually lasting between 10 to 21 days, depending on the severity of the infection and the individual’s overall condition.
+It’s crucial to follow through with the full course of antibiotics as prescribed by a healthcare provider to ensure the infection is fully cleared.

 Supportive care